ico-masters/website/_pages/clients.md

   TLDR works with a wide variety of projects and crypto infrastructure companies around the world.
 Here are just a few:
 description: >-
-  We seek out innovative projects with generation-defining teams that make the most of our expertise.
-Here are some of the ambitious projects that we work with.
+  We seek out impressive teams, innovative projects and once-in-a-generation products that can make the most of our expertise.
 cta: See Our Portfolio
 ---